Welcome to the Lumpkin County School Nutrition Program!

 We can help you with your student's Special Dietary Needs in the cafeteria too, please call Julie at (706) 864-3611 for more information.

 All families and community members are invited to join our school-wide efforts to promote health & wellness through each school's Wellness Team team.
 School Nutrition is charged with implementing our Wellness Policy in schools, teams work to provide fun educational activities for students and assess outcomes annually by school & triennially system-wide.
+Here you can see fun Wellness based activities from LBES and LCHS - environmental wellness counts too!

 The Lumpkin County School Nutrition Program supports and participates in community service with local organizations such Lumpkin Family Connections, Community Helping Place (#LumpkinMatters events), partnership with Lumpkin 4-H, University of North Georgia's Hometown Harvest Project as well as the Georgia Mountain Food Bank which serves Lumpkin & surrounding counties.